monicahq/customers/README.md

 Now, to test the different webhooks, you need to listen to them.
 However, you are on local, so by default Paddle won't know how to reach you.
 Therefore, you need to create a tunnel between your local computer and Paddle.
 You can use https://expose.dev/ for this.
 They provide a free account.

-Once you have your Expose account, go to https://sandbox-vendors.paddle.com/alerts-webhooks to configure your tunnel, and now your local application will be able to receive webhooks from Paddle.
+Once you have your Expose account, go to https://sandbox-vendors.paddle.com/alerts-webhooks to configure your tunnel.

+Launch `expose share https://customers.test` from your terminal, and now your local application will be able to receive webhooks from Paddle.

 ## 🏷️ Versioning